 Q: Will stopping background apps affect push notifications?

 A: Yes, restricting background activity can affect push notifications.
-If an app is not allowed to run in the background, it may not be able to receive push notifications in real-time.
-However, many apps use Firebase Cloud Messaging (FCM), which is optimized for battery efficiency and can still deliver notifications even when the app is in a restricted state.
+Which means if an app is not allowed to run in the background, it may not be able to receive push notifications in real-time.
+Even so, many apps use Firebase Cloud Messaging (FCM), which is optimized for battery efficiency and can still deliver notifications even when the app is in a restricted state It's one of those things that adds up..

 Q: Is it safe to use third-party battery optimization apps?